jdgarwick/SonicPi/README.md

 One option is to place all the notes in a list: `[52, 55, 59]`.
 Our friendly `play` function is smart enough to know how to play a list of notes.
-Try it:

 ```
 play [52, 55, 59]
 ```

-Ooh, that's already nicer to read.
 Playing a list of notes doesn't stop you from using any of the parameters as normal:

 ```
 play [52, 55, 59], amp: 0.3
 ```

-Of course, you can also use the traditional note names instead of the MIDI numbers:
+You can also use the traditional note names instead of the MIDI numbers:

 ```
 play [:E3, :G3, :B3]